rl1987/trickster.dev/tricksterblog/content/post/passive-dns-recon-techniques.md

 +++

 DNS is a network protocol and a distributed system that maps human-readable domain names to IP addresses.
-It can be thought as a big phone book for internet hosts.
+It can be thought of as a big phone book for internet hosts.
 Passive DNS recon is activity of using various data sources to map out a footprint of site or organisation without ever directly accessing the target or launching DNS requests.
-It's basically doing OSINT on DNS names and records that are linked to the target.
+That's basically doing OSINT on DNS names and records that are linked to the target.
 Passive DNS recon is not limited to the current state of DNS records, but also covers historical data and temporal analysis.